Skip to contents

 rating_table() expresses fitted coefficients in terms of the original factor levels, including the reference level.

-This is the standard output used to inspect tariff relativities.
+This output is commonly used to inspect tariff relativities.

 Visualising coefficients